Gum Disease Connected to Systemic Diseases

 Oral infection does affect the course and pathogenesis of a number of systemic diseases.
 Such as cardiovascular disease, bacterial pneumonia, diabetes mellitus, and low birth weight.

 How Oral Infections Lead to Systemic Disease

 Soluble antigen may enter the bloodstream, react with circulating specific antibody, and form a macromolecular complex.
 These immunocomplexes may give rise to a variety of acute and chronic inflammatory reactions at the sites of deposition.

-The doctors and staff at The Colorado Center for Implant and Prosthetic Dentistry are available to help you determine effective solutions to all of your dental problems.
+Dr. Dhawan at The Colorado Center for Implant and Prosthetic Dentistry is available to help you determine effective solutions to your dental problems.
 If you would like more information from your Littleton area Prosthodontist, please call to make an appointment today.